 Posterior drawer test

 The posterior drawer test involves pushing the Tibia (shin bone)

 Posterior sag test

-The incidence of injuries of the PCL is less than that of the anterior cruciate ligament.
+The incidence of PCL injuries is less than that of the anterior cruciate ligament.
 This is mainly due to the greater thickness and strength of the ligament.
 Nevertheless, the most common way in which the PCL is injured is by direct impact to the front of the tibia itself, usually when the knee is bent.

 Treatment for posterior cruciate ligament sprain

 A lesser proportion of PCL injuries require surgical intervention.
-However in more serious cases, in particular, those in which other structures within the knee joint have been injured, surgery may be recommended.
+However, in more serious cases, in particular, in those in which other structures within the knee joint have been injured, surgery may be recommended.
 Surgery may also be indicated if the conservative management has not aided the stability of the knee sufficiently over a period of time.

 In general, those who have sustained a PCL injury normally have good recovery rates, with most being able to return to sporting activities at the same level as before the injury.
 However, full recovery from cruciate ligament damage is highly dependent on the ability to adhere to a strict rehabilitation program.

 The posterior cruciate ligament is torn less frequently than an ACL injury although it is much more demanding to deal with surgically.
-Usually the first step with a PCL rupture is to try conservative treatment, such as physiotherapy and strengthening exercises.
+Usually, the first step with a PCL rupture is to try conservative treatment, such as physiotherapy and strengthening exercises.
 If this is unsuccessful, bracing may be attempted before surgery is undertaken.
 The procedure for a PCL reconstruction is similar to the ACL operation whereby it is an intra-articular operation using a bone-tendon-bone graft to create a new ligament.